Sig Engineering - Part 1 - Solana's Gossip Protocol

 Building Pull Requests

-(s) it currently has, which the receiving node parses and uses to find CrdsValue
+(s) it currently has, which the receiving node parses and uses to find SignedGossipData

-can store a large amount of values, instead of constructing one large Bloom filter, we partition the data in the CrdsTable
+can store a large amount of values, instead of constructing one large Bloom filter, the GossipTable

 (s) hash.

-For example, if we are partitioning on the first 3 bits we would use, 2^3 = 8
+For example, if we are partitioning on the first 3 bits of the hash, we would use 2^3 = 8

 Bloom